harshad-deo/viratrace-he/README.md

 logical disjunction is equivalent to multiplication.
 1. The state vector (of Alice) is encrypted using the BFV scheme, and multiplied (by Bob) with a plain text encoding of the transmission likelihood.
 1. Alice decrypts the ciphertext and inverse maps the integers to booleans.
-This is her posterior risk score.
+Her state is set to its disjunction with the decrypted vector.

 ## Advantages